MaskerDad/RVOS/README.md

 6. Implement LOG level control

 ## BatchOS
+BatchOS implements privilege-level isolation, where the kernel program runs in S-Mode and a set of application programs are executed sequentially in U-Mode.
+These applications are queued for execution, and only after each program completes can the next one be executed.
+Once all the application programs have finished executing, the system exits.

 Let's see what needs to be done:
 1. U-Mode:
   * Implementing basic system calls in U-Mode, which is typically done by the standard library.